Reverse-Universe/SAS/DEBUG with MACRO/README.md

     output out=result sum=;
 run;
 ```
-Unfortunately, the remaining disk space is not enough for SAS to create dataset `overall`, since this DATA Step would try to merge all the data into a two one at once.
+Unfortunately, the remaining disk space is not enough for SAS to create dataset `overall`, since this DATA Step would try to merge all the data into one at once.
 Finally, the SAS pops out a window, warning that the disk is **OUT OF RESOURCE**.

 **Solution:** Read one year's data each time, aggregate it before reading next year's data.
 DON'T FORGET to add a new variable called `year` after aggregation, otherwise we can not tell the difference between data of different year. **DELETE raw data in the Work library after aggregated into new dataset.**
 ```sas